 Cons of Stapel Scale Questions

-Constant Sum questions provide respondents a way to enter numeric data.
+Constant Sum questions provide respondents with a way to enter numeric data.
 Each numeric entry is summed and can be displayed to the respondent.
 It permits the collection of ratio data, meaning that the data is able to express the relative value or importance of the options.

 Constant sum questions require a data field to be stored for each response option.
 For example, You can ask respondents how many hours they dedicate to certain activities on a given day and require that their answers add up to 30.
 It is a rather traditional question type.